ncatlab/nlab-content/pages/4/6/5/1/11564/content.md

   \,.
 $$

-Here the diagonals are now the "curvature exact sequence" and the "characteristic class exact sequence" as discuss at _[ordinary differential cohomology -- Properties -- curvature and characteristic class](ordinary+differential+cohomology#CurvatureAndCharClass)_.
+Here the diagonals are now the "curvature exact sequence" and the "characteristic class exact sequence" as discussed at _[ordinary differential cohomology -- Properties -- curvature and characteristic class](ordinary+differential+cohomology#CurvatureAndCharClass)_.

+The bottom horizontal map is the [[Bockstein homomorphism]] of the [[exponential sequence]] ([this example](Bockstein+homomorphism#Mod2BocksteinAndExponentialExactSequence)).

 =--